storyblok/field-plugin/packages/cli/README.md

 ## :seedling: Contributing
 Please see our [contributing guidelines](https://github.com/storyblok/.github/blob/master/contributing.md).
 We are always looking for feedback to create a better developer experience.
 If you happen to find a bug or simply would like to suggest a new feature, you can do so by [submitting an issue](https://github.com/storyblok/field-plugin/issues).

+When adding a new template to this repository, think of the following:

+- `.gitignore` files must be named `gitignore`.
+Otherwise, NPM will exclude the file from the release.
+The `@storyblok/field-plugin-cli` will automatically rename the file to `.gitignore`.

 ## :1st_place_medal: Credits
 Special thanks goes to all the people that contribute to this library!